Cloufield/gwaslab/docs/QC&Filtering.md

 # QC and filtering
-gwaslab provides all-in-one function and customizable functions for sumstats QC and filtering.
+GWASLab provides all-in-one function and customizable functions for sumstats QC and filtering.

 See examples [here.](https://cloufield.github.io/gwaslab/quality_control_and_filtering/)